samihaTasnim/website/src/pages/quotes.md

 > People who read are hiders.
 They hide who they are.
 People who hide don't always like who they are.
 > ~ André Aciman, Call Me by Your Name

+> And, when you want something, all the universe conspires in helping you to achieve it.
+> ~ Paulo Coelho, The Alchemist

 ### Person quotes
 > Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away.